11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text states, 'We cannot live in a world where there are no constraints.
-We need some constraints or else society would descend into chaos. ...
-Therefore every society needs some mechanisms to control violence and settle disputes.'
+The text explains, 'We cannot live in a world where there are no constraints.
+We need some constraints or else society would descend into chaos.
+Differences may exist between people regarding their ideas and opinions, they may have conflicting ambitions, they may compete to control scarce resources.'

-Who eloquently stated the 'harm principle' in his essay 'On Liberty'?
+Which political thinker is credited with eloquently stating the 'harm principle' in his essay 'On Liberty'?

 C John Stuart Mill